Pedroshsa/Pedroshsa/README.md

 - Hi, I’m @Pedroshsa
-- 👀 I’m interested in Network and linux os.
+- 👀 I’m interested in network, linux os and shell script.
 Assiduous enthusiast for learning and implementing technology
 - 🌱 I’m learning docker engine and variabled technologies for automation
 - 📫 How to reach me